Deltares/xugrid/_sources/terminology.rst.txt

         topology.
 "Vertex" is used interchangeably.

     Edge
-        A line or cuve bounded by two nodes.
+        A line or curve bounded by two nodes.

     Face
         A plane or surface enclosed by a set of edges.
 "Cell" is used somewhat